Futrell/website/content/authors/ran/_index.md

 user_groups:
 - Members
 ---
 Ran is a first year PhD student at the University of Cambridge with Ryan.
-He is interested in research regarding gender bias in NLP systems and is picking up new interests as he goes along.
-While he waits for his systems to train he likes to play tennis and do stand-up comedy.
+He is primarily interested in research regarding algorithms, parsing, entropy computation, and gender bias in NLP systems and is picking up new interests as he goes along.
+While he waits for his systems to train he likes to play tennis, lacrosse and do stand-up comedy.